OSGeo/gdal/doc/source/drivers/raster/gpkg.rst

    Defaults to NO.
 -  **TILE_FORMAT**\ =PNG_JPEG/PNG/PNG8/JPEG/WEBP: Format used to store
    tiles.
 See :ref:`raster.gpkg.tile_formats`.
-Only used in update mode.
-Defaults to PNG_JPEG.
+Only used in update mode and for Byte data type.
+   Defaults to PNG_JPEG, unless, starting with GDAL 3.6, if the raster has one band, in which case PNG is used.
 -  **QUALITY**\ =1-100: Quality setting for JPEG and WEBP compression.
    Only used in update mode.
 Default to 75.
 -  **ZLEVEL**\ =1-9: DEFLATE compression level for PNG tiles.
 Only used